 White chocolate-covered almonds become instant decor in apothecary jars.
 Vintage letters written in French and a magnifying glass grouped on a tray make a pretty conversation starter.

 The accents pair naturally with the home's already-white interior: creamy vanilla walls with crisp white trim, cushy white slipcovered chairs and sofas, and antique French country furnishings.

-Snow at Christmas is never a sure thing in Kansas, so Deserae and her husband, Derek, create their own white scenes, outfitting their renovated 1870 schoolhouse in serene white, pearl and silver.
+Snow at Christmas is never a sure thing in Kansas, so these homeowners create their own white scenes, outfitting their renovated 1870 schoolhouse in serene white, pearl and silver.